SpongePowered/SpongeDocs/source/plugin/offline-userplayer-data.rst

 Code Example
 ----------------------------------

-Getting a User instance is a few more lines more efford that getting a Player.
 Here's an example for a utility method that can be used to get a User:

 .. code-block:: java